Carglglz/upydev/DOCS/SSLWebREPL_docs.md

 * **The HANDSHAKE**:

-  The host logs into the WebREPL and then starts the ssl_repl (this switch of WebREPL)
+  The host logs into the WebREPL and then starts the ssl_repl (this switch the terminal IO from WebREPL to SSLREPL)

   Then the handshake is done by SSL sockets